 - Grab a timing device (clock, watch, smartphone)

-- Place your hand over the left side, just behind the front leg
+- Place your hand over the left side of their chest, just behind the front leg

 - Count the number of beats in 15 seconds, then multiply by four to get the heart rate in bpm (beats per minute)

 Because normal heartbeats can vary, it may be difficult to get a correct reading the first time without a baseline.
 So perform the test a few times before making any assumptions.
+Measure while your dog is resting or asleep.
 If what you find is concerning to you, then be sure to set up an appointment for your dog with the vet as soon as possible.